Code-Your-Future/javascript-class3/materials/5-homework.md

 	- follow the airbnb style guide!

 3) Codewars
-	- 8 and 7 kyu JS exercises on https://www.codewars.com/
+	- 30 points (8 and 7 kyu JS exercises) on https://www.codewars.com/

 4) Read / watch the following, and discuss with the class.
-	- You odn't know JS chapters
+	- You don't know JS chapters

 2) Review each other's homework
 	- ensure that the rules in airbnb style guide are upheld